 Hailing from Melbourne, Australia.
 Student.

 Outside of the fragrance world and when I’m not out and about, I read and write meticulously and work diligently.
-My taste in music is weird; I like new food; I collect ties; I don’t have a favourite colour but I like grey and periwinkle; One day I will own a Tom Ford suit.
-It will look amazing; Atychiphobia is serious; My first fragrance I remember is Calvin Klein’s Obsession; I enjoy polishing shoes because it is a repetitive process where my mind can go places; My handwriting is atrocious; And I think my vocabulary is refined and sometimes come off as a little ostentatious.
+I urge for a classical approach to food and dinning, for “food should boost moral”, said the wonderful Keith Floyd.
+I collect ties.
+I have a love for formal clothing.
+I don’t have a favourite colour but I like grey and periwinkle, and navy looks stunning on me.
+One day I will own a Tom Ford suit … It will look amazing … Peak lapels and all.
+Atychiphobia is serious.
+My first fragrance I remember is Calvin Klein’s Obsession.
+I enjoy polishing shoes because it is a repetitive process where my mind can go places.
+My handwriting is atrocious, and I think my vocabulary is refined and sometimes come off as a little ostentatious.
 But that’s ok.
-I’m a gentleman; usually.

 To judge a perfume is, above all else, a matter of taste.
 Taste evolves under the influence of the environment, but this fact must not prohibit judging the environment.
 Taste evolves chiefly with the acquisition of learning, with the knowledge of facts and of aesthetic accomplishments, which makes it possible to analyze them and to provoke instructive comparisons.
 It is thus that each of us can progress along the road of beauty and of art.
 To deny the usefulness of this training would be like refusing to admit that a symphony is better appreciated after one has studied music – Edmond Roudnitska

 From Chistopher Chong’s Instagram.
 He is a gentleman.

 22 thoughts on “About & Accolades”

 Liam this is so fantastic.
 I will forward this to all my colleagues you love for all things refined and exquisite reminds me why i love what i do….Yes all hail King Jean- Claude Ellena.
 Look forward to serving you again with pleasure